-In 2018 Tweed Valley Adventist College (TVAC) will have been offering quality Christian co-education to students in the Tweed Valley for 60 years.
+In 2019 Tweed Valley Adventist College (TVAC) will have been offering quality Christian co-education to students in the Tweed Valley for over 60 years.
 Commencing as a Primary school in Riverview Street in 1958, Murwillumbah SDA School, as it was then named, had twenty students.
 By 1964 the College had grown to thirty-five students and offered a Secondary curriculum.

 In 1974, the College was relocated to its present site in Hall Drive, Murwillumbah.
 By 1998 Tweed Valley Adventist College was named one of the top nine ‘Outstanding Small Schools’ in New South Wales and was providing the community with a seamless curriculum from Kindergarten to Year 12.